-Environmental Baseline Study (EBS)
+Environmental Baseline Surveys (EBS)

 Environmental Baseline Studies are often required in offshore prospects as a defense against potential litigation, to satisfy leasing stipulations, and as good faith measures in responsible environmental stewardship.
-When performed in conjunction with TDI-Brooks’ SGE surveys, TDI-BI is able to leverage our experience, logistical support, and presence to provide cost effective EBSs conducted under the stringent HSE standards that industry demands, thereby providing our client with timely solutions to environmental concerns backed with the highest scientific and technical credibility.
+When performed in conjunction with TDI-Brooks’ SGE surveys, we are able to leverage our experience, logistical support, and presence to provide cost effective EBSs conducted under the stringent HSE standards that industry demands, thereby providing our client with timely solutions to environmental concerns backed with the highest scientific and technical credibility.

 Our scientists have held key roles in the most high profile, prestigious Environmental Impact Assessment projects both in the US and internationally.
 Our client history includes USEPA, BOEM (formerly Minerals Management Service), National Oceanic and Atmospheric Administration, Office of Naval Research, and US Fish and Wildlife Service.